Balcony Planning Rules for London

-Some people worry that they won’t get planning permission, but if there are precedents and you get a professional architect to do a good design, you will stand a better chance.
+Some people worry that they won’t get planning permission, but if there are precedents and you get a professional architect in London to do a good design, you will stand a better chance.
 Your architect should also offer to submit the planning application on your behalf.

 The design should be in keeping with the host building, respecting any traditional features.
 Any impact on your neighbours should be minimized as much as possible.
 This can be via positioning at the side or rear and / or using screens for their privacy.

 Water-fronts are good, since there cannot be an issue with overlooking.